usnews/brightspot-cms/template-tool.md

 ## Template Tool

-There are two types of template that can be created in BrightSpot, a template for a dynamic page, or a static page.
+There are two types of template that can be created in Brightspot, a template for a dynamic page, or a static page.
 The dynamic page templates are created in Admin -> Templates & Sections.
 The static pages are created by selecting 'One-off Page' from the Page Builder section on the dashboard.

 ### Dynamic Template Creation